wakr70/CCU-Historian-HC/README.md

    * D0 - Dashtype (0-solid,1-Dash,2-DashDot,3-Dot,4-LongDash,5-LongDashDot,6-LongDashDotDot,7-ShortDash,
           8-ShortDashDot,9-ShortDashDotDot,10-ShortDot
    * W2 - Line width (0-10)
+   * X1 - Multiplication factor of value, standard 1 = no effect
+   * O0 - Offset, will be add to every value
+   * Ukg - Unit which should be used

 This options can be set on click to a line/point on the chart.
 ![](docs/line-menu.png)